-Most people just assume that news anchors are just news readers – employed because of their pretty faces and eloquent speech.
+Most people just assume that news anchors are just newsreaders – employed because of their pretty faces and eloquent speech.
 But they couldn’t be more wrong.
-News anchor functions more than presenting news in a news program.
+News anchors’ function is more than presenting news in a news program.
 There are a lot of roles and responsibilities attached to their title.

-News anchor does not just read the news.
-Most anchor also participates in collecting news.
+News anchors do not just read the news.
+Most anchors also participate in collecting news.
 Because of this, you may realize that most news anchors like Jessica Soho, Mel Tiangco and Karen Davila have a background in Journalism or something loosely related like.
 They also have to be well versed with the current news since they provide commentary during the show.

 They also have a say on how the program runs.
-They work behind the scenes by participating in the news through pitching stories or ideas, providing feedback, do quality control (grammar check etc) and coordinate with producers to form the show’s structure.
+They work behind the scenes by participating in the news through pitching stories or ideas, providing feedback, doing quality control (grammar check, etc.) and coordinating with producers to form the show’s structure.

 You may be asking, how does one actually become a news anchor?
 There are many ways.
 Read on throughout the article for some tips and tricks.